 See Related: Best Beaches in France

 8. Loire Valley

 If you want to splurge on a getaway during your trip to Paris, you can visit Loire Valley, a wine area close to Paris.
 This vast piece of land is located between the North and South of France and was famous for its strategic location during the Second World War.

 In addition to tasting the wines of the region, visitors can also get a glimpse into the rich cultural history of France.
-This picturesque place has over 300 stunning castles, the Chateau de Chambord and Chateau de Chenonceau being the most famous ones.
-The best way to see it is by booking a castle tour that takes you to several castles and wineries.
+This picturesque place has over 300 stunning castles, the Chateau de Chambord and Chateau de Chenonceau being the most famous.
+The best way to see it is by booking a castle tour to several castles and wineries.

 After touring the castles, you can visit the Musee des Beaux-Arts, home to some notable works of art.
 Finally, you can end this fun day trip from Paris to Loire Valley day at one of the many roadside cafes.